-Data for this study was collected in two ways.
-First, a trained surveyor would walk along the shoreline and invite persons who were fishing to participate in a voluntary research interview.
+Data for this study were collected in two ways.
+First, a trained surveyor walked along the shoreline and invited persons who were fishing to participate in a voluntary research interview.
 Participating fishers were asked a series of questions about their fishing activity and demographic information.
 The surveyor also counted, weighed, and measured the length of fish and other species that the fisher caught.
 The goal of this component was to gather information needed to estimate catch and also create profiles of social/demographic characteristics for the shore-based fishing community.

-Data was also collected using fisher counts: a surveyor counted and recorded the number of people at any given site who were fishing or engaging in other relevant shore-based recreational activities.
-This information was used to calculate fishing effort, as well as to characterize the typical shore-based recreational activities that people enjoy on St. Croix.
+Data was also collected using fisher counts: a surveyor counted and recorded the number of people at any given site who were fishing or engaging in other relevant shore-based recreational activities, such as beach-going, swimming, etc. This information was used to calculate fishing effort, as well as to characterize the typical shore-based recreational activities that people enjoy on St. Croix.

-- supports ongoing efforts to develop a National Marine Fisheries Service Marine Recreational Information Program in the territory by testing data collection methods for recreational fisher surveys in the USVI;
+- Informed ongoing efforts to develop a National Marine Fisheries Service Marine Recreational Information Program in the territory;

-- improves our understanding of the recreational fishery in the USVI and the range of pressures on coral reef fish populations from fishing activity;
+- Improved understanding of the recreational fishery in the USVI and the range of pressures on coral reef fish populations from fishing activity;

-- highlights the possible social and cultural effects of different fishery management options on local fishers; and
+- Highlighted the possible social and cultural effects of different fishery management options on local fishers;

-- informs discussions about recreational fishing management alternatives, enabling choice of the most effective options, and support the development of monitoring and enforcement plans.
+- Informed discussions about recreational fishing management alternatives, enabling choice of the most effective options, and supported the development of monitoring and enforcement plans; and